-Here Pius XI is no longer simply reminiscing on the teaching of Rerum Novarum, but is speaking about the principles he himself is elaborating upon in Quadragesimo Anno.
-These principles of moral and economic life are said to rest not upon some man-made economic theory, but "on the authority of the Gospel."
-Those who think little of dissenting from these documents need to pause and ponder this comment; the teachings of Rerum Novarum and Quadragesimo Anno are said to rest "on the authority of the Gospel."
+Sound principles of moral and economic life are said to rest not upon some man-made economic theory, but “on the authority of the Gospel.”
+Those who think little of dissenting from these documents need to pause and ponder this comment; the teachings of Rerum Novarum and Quadragesimo Anno are said to rest “on the authority of the Gospel.”
 In other words, the principles of Catholic social teaching are the principles of the Gospel.
-Since the Magisterium is not above the Gospel but is its servant , a teaching promulgated "on the authority of the Gospel" is given with the very highest authority.
+Since the Magisterium is not above the Gospel but is its servant (5), a teaching promulgated “on the authority of the Gospel” is given with the very highest authority.

 Similar to this, we see the teachings of Rerum Novarum are later referred to simply as “the Catholic truths”.
 Pius XI states: